Intervue/Data-structures-algorithms-for-interviews/README.md

 ### Heaps (methods that can be applied):
 - A large heap can be delcared and only a small portion of it can always be included in the heap operations.
 - Whenever a heap is built, swapping etc. will be there if elements do not follow the heap property (max or min)
+- Sometimes to find largest element in an array, min heap can be made, for few first elements, and each time comparisons can be done with remaining element to eliminate the minimum elements.
+- Methods where min and max heap can be applied BST can also be used (depends on question)

 # Topic0: Programming Questions